-Description The property comprises a main door double lower flatted dwelling forming part of a four storey plus basement and sub-basement A-Listed Building.
-Accommodation LOWER GROUND FLOOR:- Entrance Hall, Kitchen/Dining Room, Two Bedrooms, Shower Room.
-BASEMENT LEVEL:- Living Room, Box Room, Bathroom.
-Gross internal floor area (m2) 122 or thereby.
-Neighbourhood and location Established residential area comprising similar style properties, lying in Edinburgh's historical New Town, convenient for local amenities.
-Age Built circa 1820.
-Weather Overcast.
+Description The property comprises a second floor flat within a four storey traditional tenement with commercial premises at ground floor level.
+Accommodation Entrance Hall, Living Room, Kitchen/Dining Room, Two Bedrooms, Bathroom, Box Room.
+Gross internal floor area (m2) 103 or thereby.
+Neighbourhood and location Established residential area where surrounding properties are broadly similar in terms of age, type and character, lying to the north of Edinburgh city centre, convenient for local amenities.
+Age Built 1898.
+Weather Raining.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-From ground level, the chimney stacks were seen to be of rendered masonry.
+From ground level the chimney stacks were seen to be of rendered masonry.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-From ground level, the roof was seen to be of multiple timber Į